Peter Wright (darts player): 2022 season: Second World Championship, World Number 1

 Wright started his 2022 World Championship campaign with a convincing 3–0 win against Ryan Meikle, before fighting back from 2–0 down to defeat Damon Heta 4–2 in the third round.
 He next beat Ryan Searle 4–1, before coming back from 4–3 down to beat Callan Rydz in extra legs to make the semi-final.
 There he beat Gary Anderson 6–4 to reach the final for the third time in his career.
 Wright defeated Michael Smith 7–5 in the final to win his second world title.

-In the Masters, Wright suffered an early exit, losing 10-8 to Simon Whitlock in the round of 16.
-In the UK Open, he defeated Joe Cullen 10-6 in the fourth round before convincingly beating Simon Whitlock 10-5.
-However, his tournament would come to an end after losing 10-7 to William O'Connor after many missed doubles.
+In the Masters, Wright suffered an early exit, losing 10–8 to Simon Whitlock in the round of 16.
+In the UK Open, he defeated Joe Cullen 10–6 in the fourth round before beating Simon Whitlock 10–5.
+However, his tournament came to an end after losing 10–7 to William O'Connor after many missed doubles.
 On the 7th of March, Wright became the PDC World Number 1 for the first time, becoming the 11th player to do so and the oldest ever first time world number 1 at 51 years old.
-In the Premier League, Wright would finish 5th in the league table, meaning he did not qualify for the play-offs after only winning 1 night in the league stage.
-In the World Cup of Darts, alongside John Henderson, the pair defeated Hong Kong 5-1 in the opening round, before overcoming Portugal 2-0 in the round of 16, with Wright himself scraping past José de Sousa 4-3 to secure the victory, although Scotland would go on to lose 2-0 to England in the quarter-finals, with Wright himself losing 4-1 to James Wade.
-On 13 November, Peter's wife, Joanne, was rushed to hospital, following complications from surgery to remove her gallbladder and a hysterectomy.
+In the Premier League, Wright finished 5th in the league table, meaning he did not qualify for the play-offs after only winning 1 night in the league stage.
+In the World Cup of Darts, alongside John Henderson, the pair defeated Hong Kong 5–1 in the opening round, before overcoming Portugal 2–0 in the round of 16, with Wright himself scraping past José de Sousa 4–3 to secure the victory, although Scotland would go on to lose 2–0 to England in the quarter-finals, with Wright himself losing 4–1 to James Wade.

-Following the conclusion of the Grand Slam of Darts tournament, Wright withdrew from the Players Championship Finals, in order to be with his wife.
+Following the conclusion of the Grand Slam of Darts, Wright withdrew from the Players Championship Finals in order to be with his wife who was receiving treatment after a gallbladder operation.

-Wright announced that Jo was left in severe pain, suffered a collapsed lung, which was apparently caused by a slit in the bile duct, which was causing fluid to leak, and her health deteriorated, following the surgery.

-She spent 13 days in hospital, before finally being discharged on 26 November.

-However, less than 2 days later, Wright announced on his Twitter page, that she had been taken into hospital again, and were awaiting to be admitted to a ward.